aaryamanpatel/Image-Size-Reduction/README.md

 # The Image Size Reduction Script!

-This is very simple Python script that you can run on your terminal to reduce the size of any and all image files.
+Coded on a lazy Friday afternoon, this is very simple Python script that you can run on your terminal to reduce the size of any and all image files.

 # Steps